Ibukunoluwa4040/Immutable-Passport-Integration/README.md

 ## Creating a simple application
 Create a simple application that integrates Immutable Passport by following these steps:

-1. **Clone the Template Repository**: Start by cloning the base template repository which is made with Vite and SvelteKit and includes the Immutable SDK for implementing passport functionality¹.
+1. **Clone the Template Repository**: Start by cloning the base template repository which is made with Vite and SvelteKit and includes the Immutable SDK for implementing passport functionality.
 You can clone it using the following command:
 ```bash
 git clone https://github.com/Arturski/immutable-base-project-svelte.git
 cd immutable-base-project-svelte
 ```
 2. **Install Dependencies**: Next, install the necessary dependencies and test your environment with these commands:

 ```bash

 npm i
 npm run dev -- --open

 ```
 3. **Create a Store for the Passport Provider Object**: Create a new file `src/store.ts` and add the following code, replacing placeholders with actual values:

 ```javascript
 import { writable } from "svelte/store";
 import {config, passport} from "@imtbl/SDK";